MooersLab/modular-annotated-bibliography-bibtex-latex/README.md

 2. Copy the bash function and paste into your `.bashrc` or `.zshrc` file.
 3. `source .bashrc` or `.zshrc`
 4. cd project directory
-3. `mabibtex <projectID>` to create subfolder for the annotated bibliography files.
+3. `mabtex <projectID>` to create subfolder for the annotated bibliography files.

 ## Use